sparkflows/sparkflows-docs/docs/machine-learning/time-series/time_series_modeling.rst

    :align: center
    :width: 60%

-On successful submission of the job, the model get saved to specified locations.
+On successful submission of the job, the model get saved to specified locations, you can just view the model at specified location.

 .. figure:: ../../_assets/ml_userguide/jobsubmission.PNG
    :alt: ml_userguide